nolanlawson/css-talk-2022/markdown.md

 ???

 OK, so now that I've covered the principles of style and layout, and how they're different, I want to move on to topics that affect both style and layout calculation.
-The first topic is invalidation.

 Up to now, we've mostly talked about what happens to a page that calculates style/layout once.
 But of course, a lot of us are building very dynamic pages that are constantly changing, so the browser calculates style/layout more than once.